How to save money when booking a luxury cruise

 5. Go for a repositioning cruise

-A repositioning cruise is a ship that moves around as seasons change.
-For example, it’s likely to stay in the Mediterranean in the summer and then set sail to the Caribbean for the winter months.
-Andrews said: “When a ship sails from one area to the next, in preparation for the new season, these ‘repositioning’ cruises are still open to book.
-They will feature a majority of sea days rather than calling at different destinations, but are available at a reduced cost.”
+A repositioning cruise is when a ship moves around as the seasons change.
+For example, a ship might stay in the Mediterranean in the summer and then set sail to the Caribbean for the winter months.
+Andrews says: “When a ship sails from one area to the next, in preparation for the new season, these ‘repositioning’ cruises are still open to book.
+They will feature a majority of sea days rather than calling at different destinations, but they’re available at a reduced cost.”

-A few repositioning ships offered by Celebrity Cruises include Hawaii to Sydney, Australia and the UK to Fort Lauderdale, Florida.
-These depart as early as October 2024.
-But, you might have to move quickly on these, as most of the basic cabin options are sold out.
+A few repositioning trips offered by Celebrity Cruises include Barcelona to Florida, Lisbon to Florida and Sydney to Hawaii.
+These depart as early as November 2024.
+But you’ll have to move quickly on these as most of the basic cabin options are already sold out.

 Sign up to Money Morning